Two new Masters of Wine

 About the Institute of Masters of Wine (IMW)

 The IMW is a membership organisation with an exceptional international reputation.
-For almost 70 years, its members – the Masters of Wine (MWs) – have been at the forefront of leadership and expertise in the world of wine.
+For 70 years, its members – the Masters of Wine (MWs) – have been at the forefront of leadership and expertise in the world of wine.
 The IMW’s mission is to promote excellence, interaction and learning across all sectors of the global wine community.
 MWs prove their comprehensive understanding of wine by passing the MW exam, recognised worldwide for its rigour and exacting standards.
 In addition to passing the exam, members must sign the code of conduct before they are entitled to use the initials MW.
 This requires them to uphold the highest standards of commercial conduct within the industry.
-Today, there are 418 Masters of Wine working in 30 countries.
-The membership encompasses winemakers, sommeliers, buyers, journalists, shippers, consultants, academics, educators and more.
-There are 376 students from 41 countries in the 2020-2021 MW study programme.
-The IMW works with 31 supporters and one academic and research associate, who help promote the IMW’s mission.
+Today, there are 416 Masters of Wine working in 31 countries.
+The membership encompasses winemakers, sommeliers, buyers, journalists, shippers, consultants, viticulturalists, academics, educators and more.
+There are 349 students from 40 countries in the 2022-23 MW study programme.
+The IMW works with 35 supporters and two research and industry associates, who help promote the IMW’s mission.
 The five principal supporters are Austrian Wine, AXA Millésimes, Constellation Brands, the Madame Bollinger Foundation, and Waitrose and Partners.